shivannis/xandr-docs-public/xandr-docs/invest/frequency-and-recency-examples.md

 ---
 title: Microsoft Invest - Frequency and Recency Examples
-description: You can combine frequency and recency settings or use either of these to provide an ideal user experience and minimize overexposure. ms.date: 10/28/2023
+description: Combine frequency and recency settings or use either of these to provide an ideal user experience and minimize overexposure. ms.date: 10/28/2023
 ---